pingxvyufeng/VCVS/README.md

 # VCVS
-This repo contains the Pytorch implementation of the nidc2021 paper - Video Summarization based on Fusing Features and Shot Segmentation
-We refer to the code of `{Supervised Video Summarization Via Multiple Feature Sets with Parallel Attention}`，proposed a shot feature extraction algorithm based on netVLAD and multiple features of the video are adaptively fused using capsule network.
+This repo contains the Pytorch implementation of the Video summary model.
+This project adds a capsule network to the encoder-decoder model with self-attention mechanism to achieve adaptive fusion of video multimodal features.
+The details of the model can refer to the following figure.
 ## Installation
 The development and evaluation was done on the following configuration:
 ### System configuration